 Baseboards and Floor Level Variation

 Baseboards seem simple until you're installing them in a 1950s ranch where the floor is wavy enough to notice with your eyes closed.
 Uneven floors mean gaps at the wall, and gaps look unprofessional.
-We scribe baseboards to follow the actual floor line rather than forcing a straight piece of wood over a crooked floor.
+Furthermore, we scribe baseboards to follow the actual floor line rather than forcing a straight piece of wood over a crooked floor.
 Takes more time, looks infinitely better.

 What You Should Know About Trim Installation